DrBrad/BencodeJS/README.md

 This is an implementation of Bencode for JavaScript.
 Bencode is used for DHTs, Torrents, and Google DataServers.
 Its a lightweight fast data serialization.
 [Wikipedia](https://en.wikipedia.org/wiki/Bencode)

-I have also made an implementation of Bencode with [Java](https://github.com/DrBrad/Bencode)
+I have also made an implementation of Bencode with [Java](https://github.com/DrBrad/Bencode) and [PHP](https://github.com/DrBrad/BencodePHP).

 Usage
 -----